 Hardening an OpenWrt Router: SSH, LuCI, RPCD, and the Kernel

-Stock OpenWrt allows root SSH login with a password, and ships with no authorized_keys file.
-Anyone who reaches the LAN can brute-force the root password — and on a typical home network, "the LAN" includes any device that joined Wi-Fi, including IoT devices we did not write.
+Stock OpenWrt allows root SSH login with a password and ships with no authorized_keys file.
+Anyone who reaches the LAN can brute-force the root password.
+On a typical home network "the LAN" includes any device that joined Wi-Fi, even a cheap IoT plug that nobody checked (these should always be on a separate vlan).

 # From our workstation: